MuhammadHamdy77/digi_vision_Task/README.md

 ## Further help

+## Products list
+go to route /products
+and if can show product item single  click view details

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.